Rangow4562/LLM_finetuning/README.md

 - 📊 Master the art of data preparation for successful model adaptation.
 - 🚀 Train and evaluate LLMs to achieve impressive results.

-## About the Instructor
-🌟**Sharon Zhou** is the Co-Founder and CEO of Lamini.
-With a wealth of experience in NLP and AI, Sharon is a renowned expert in the field.

-🔗 Reference: "Finetuning Large Language Models" course.
-To enroll in the course or for further information, visit [deeplearning.ai](https://www.deeplearning.ai).